-A disability strategy was first published in 2012 and strengthened in 2016 (Australian Public Service Commission (2016a)).
-These two strategies aimed to expand the range of employment opportunities for people with a disability, invest in capabilities of staff with disabilities, increase the representation of people with disability at senior roles and foster inclusive cultures.
-In contrast to the gender and disability policies, the APS has never issued an employment strategy in relation to NESB staff to the authors' knowledge.2
+A disability strategy was first published in 2012 and strengthened in 2016 (Australian Public Service Commission, 2016a).
+These two strategies aimed to expand the range of employment opportunities for people with a disability, invest in their capabilities and increase representation at senior roles to foster an inclusive culture.
+In contrast to the gender and disability policies, the APS has never issued an employment strategy in relation to NESB staff to the authors' knowledge.3